 The University of Bristol is investing £33m in transforming the Grade II listed Fry Building to become the new home for the School of Mathematics from 2019.

 The new building has lecture theatres and other teaching rooms, and a wide variety of spaces for student quiet study, areas for groups and individuals as well as social areas and interaction space.

-The Fry Building is at the heart of the campus, just a short walk from Beacon House - a brand new study centre and café - and close to Royal Fort Gardens, and to the many other Schools in the University with which we interact.
+The Fry Building is at the heart of the campus, just a short walk from Beacon House study centre and café, and close to Royal Fort Gardens and to the many other Schools in the University with which we interact.

 While the historic character of the Grade II listed building will be preserved, new additions include an atrium linking to a new 140-seat lecture theatre underneath a roof garden.